5 Communities of Practice Rules To Improve Your Company Knowledge Capital

 Your job is to make sure that as your CoPs evolve, you put strategic systems and frameworks that reap all information encoded in each interaction and discussion of your company CoPs.

 The management should not dictate the action

 You should not manage the Communities of Practice in a heavy-handed way.
 While Communities of Practice provide a relatively different approach to reaching the same goal, it also provides a different kind of structure meant for focusing on knowledge sharing.

 Members thrive in an environment based on collegial relationships as opposed to reporting and manager-employee relationships.
 Furthermore, the community leaders (Communities of Practice coordinators) are deemed as peers and not as bosses.

-Adapting CoPs can be daunting especially for companies with a traditional mindset.
-But times are changing and the people you will be working with are different from the people you used to work five to ten years ago.
+Adapting CoPs can be daunting, especially for companies with a traditional mindset.
+But times are changing and the people you will be working with are different from the people you used to work with five to ten years ago.

 Employee retention rate is getting lower each year and everyone would want to pursue their own “startups” to scratch their entrepreneurial itch.
-But we’re all a social animal.
+But we’re all social animals.

 Everybody loves working with other people.
-So this is where CoPs becomes your secret weapon.
-It’s the first few steps that you have to make to build high performing company that is capable of evolving to face new challenges in the days to come.
+So this is where CoPs become your secret weapon.
+It’s the first few steps that you have to make to build a high-performing company that is capable of evolving to face new challenges in the days to come.